 Want to write a blog post on future trends in your industry?
 What have your peers written on the topic?
 What do you think they missed or got plain wrong?
 What do the most-shared articles on the topic have in common?
 What new perspective can you provide?
 What type of tone and graphics best fit the topic?
 And, perhaps most importantly, what was audience reaction?

 Once you have your swipe file, you’ll be armed with the information you need to make your content compelling and on-trend.

 Everything Old Is New Again

 While that may surprise you, it’s logical — older content has had time to be read and shared more often, expanding its footprint and punching up its search ranking.
 Don’t think of old content as garbage, think of it as gold waiting to be mined — again.
-By updating old content or its associated offers and landing pages, you ensure the content driving your leads is doing so in an optimized fashion, plus updating and republishing your major works saves time on the new content creation front.

 Some of the best decisions you make as a business owner involve prioritization and getting tasks that aren’t the best use of your time off your plate.
 At some point, you’ll realize you can’t do it all (nor should you).

 If writing ad copy and landing pages isn’t your forte, farm it out.
 If you find the idea of creating an e-book tedious, outsource it.
 If you have no interest in or passion for creating a webinar, don’t.
 You probably started your business so that you could do what you love.
 Do that and get rid of the rest.

 BONUS…outsourcing to a rock-solid content marketing team can significantly boost your revenue for a relatively small cost (click to learn more).